jasont1/DeisHacks-Accessible-NLP-Tool/README.md

                     organizations streamline the analysis of lengthy reports.
-                    With its utilization of OpenAI's GPT-3 model for NLP analysis, automated extraction of key information, and clear markdown table format for output, our tool has the potential to save organizations time, effort, and resources.
+                    With its utilization of OpenAI's GPT-3 model for NLP analysis, automated extraction of key information, and clear analizable format for output, our tool has the potential to save organizations time, effort, and resources.
 Our hope is that this tool will contribute to the ongoing efforts towards social justice and equality, by making the process